 But I did.

-In other words, don’t beat yourself up if you are having doubts or concerns about your own child’s speech and language development.
+In other words, ditch the mom guilt if you are having doubts or concerns about your own child’s speech and language development.
 I think that as parents, we sometimes don’t really notice changes or even the absence of changes that should be occurring because we see our children every day.
-That’s why the grandparents visit and exclaim, “oh, look how tall you’ve gotten!” –they haven’t seen your child in 2 months, so the change is really remarkable to them.
+That’s why the grandparents visit and exclaim, “Oh, look how tall you’ve gotten!” –they haven’t seen your child in 2 months, so the change is really remarkable to them.